-- 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement agreement dated November 5, 2020, for the preparation and fair presentation of the consolidated financial statements in accordance with Canadian public sector accounting standards. - 2.
+- 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement agreement dated August 31, 2022, for the preparation and fair presentation of the consolidated financial statements in accordance with Canadian public sector accounting standards. - 2.
 We acknowledge our responsibility for the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 3.
 We acknowledge that, as members of management of the County, we are responsible for the fair presentation of the consolidated financial statements.
-We believe the consolidated financial statements referred to above present fairly, in all material respects, the financial position, results

-- of operations and cash flows of the County in accordance with Canadian public sector accounting standards. - 4.
+We believe the consolidated financial statements referred to above present fairly, in all material respects, the financial position, results of operations and cash flows of the County in accordance with Canadian public sector accounting standards. - 4.
 The significant accounting policies adopted in the preparation of the consolidated financial statements are fully and fairly described in the financial statements. - 5.
-As members of management of the County, we believe that the County has a system of internal controls adequate to permit the preparation of accurate consolidated financial statements in accordance with Canadian public sector accounting standards.
-We have disclosed to you any significant changes in our processes, controls, policies, and procedures that we have made to address the effects of the COVID-19 pandemic on our system of internal controls. - 6.
+As members of management of the County, we believe that the County has a system of internal controls adequate to permit the preparation of accurate consolidated financial statements in accordance with Canadian public sector accounting standards. - 6.
 We are not aware of any significant deficiencies in the design or operation of internal control over financial reporting.
-There have been no significant changes in internal control since December 31, 2020. - 7.
-From May 26, 2020 through the date of this letter we have disclosed to you any unauthorized access to our information technology systems that either occurred or to the best of our knowledge is reasonable likely to have occurred based on our investigation, including of reports submitted to us by third parties (including regulatory agencies, law enforcement agencies and security consultants), to the extent that such unauthorized access to our information technology systems is reasonably likely to have a material impact to the financial statements, in each case or in the aggregate.
+There have been no significant changes in internal control since December 31, 2022. - 7.
+From April 26, 2022 through the date of this letter we have disclosed to you, to the extent that we are aware, any (1) unauthorized access to our information technology systems that either occurred or is reasonably likely to have occurred, including of reports submitted to us by third parties (including regulatory agencies, law enforcement agencies and security consultants), to the extent that such unauthorized access to our information technology systems is reasonably likely to have a material effect on the consolidated financial statements, in each case or in the aggregate, and (2) ransomware attacks when we paid or are contemplating paying a ransom, regardless of the amount.